mtekinn/Fusion-Tiles/README.md

 - `GameView.swift`: The main game view containing the grid and control buttons.
 - `GridView.swift`: The grid view displaying the tiles.
 - `TileView.swift`: The view for individual tiles.
-- `GameModel.swift`: The game logic including tile sliding, combining, and score tracking.
+- `GameModel.swift`: The game logic includes tile sliding, combining, and score tracking.
 - `TileModel.swift`: The model representing individual tiles.

 ## Contributing

 Feel free to fork this repository and submit pull requests.
 Any contributions to improve the game are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements